Search

 Whether you’re meal prepping for the week or saving leftovers for later, proper storage helps preserve both flavor and texture.

-Refrigerator (Best for Short-Term Storage): Store chickpeas in an airtight container with a splash of their cooking liquid for up to 5–7 days.
+Store chickpeas in an airtight container with a splash of their cooking liquid for 5–7 days.
 The liquid keeps them moist, tender, and flavorful.
 Add directly to soups, stews, or salads.

-Tips for Thawing and Reheating:
+Tips for Thawing and Reheating

 • Thaw overnight in the fridge, or add frozen chickpeas directly to hot dishes like soups and stews.